nicotsou/nicotsou.com/content/courses/tltr-typescript/bonus/cheatsheet/index.md

 durationInMinutes = duration // Doesn't compile since unknown can be anything!
 ```

 The `never` keyword can play the role of the type guard.
-We can’t assign any type of value to a variable with the type `never`, except from values that are themselves type of `never`.
+We can’t assign any type of value to a variable with the type `never`, except for values that are themselves type of `never`.

 ```tsx
 function throwError(message: string): **never** {